Skip to main content

 • Use Case: Standalone containers communicating on the same host.

-# Create a custom bridge network (Recommended)
+# Create a custom bridge network (always prefer this over the default bridge)

 docker network create my-net

-# Run containers on this network
+# Run containers on this network -- they discover each other by service name

 docker run -d --name db --network my-net postgres